Typhoon Megi (2010)

 Megi killed 31 people and caused $255.1 million (2010 USD) in damage over Luzon, making it top twenty of the costliest typhoons in the Philippines.
 After moving to the South China Sea, the outflow of Megi and a weather front together brought torrential rainfall, caused $42.2 million (2010 USD) in damage and killed 38 people in Yilan, Taiwan, making Megi the deadliest typhoon of 2010s in Taiwan.
-Megi also caused $411.7 million (2010 USD) in damage over Fujian, China, although there were no deaths by the storm in the province.
+Megi also caused US$411.7 million in damage over Fujian, China, although there were no deaths by the storm in the province.
+Total losses from Megi were estimated at US$709 million, and a total of 69 people killed as a result of the typhoon.
+Despite the intensity and destruction, the name Megi was not retired, and was used again in 2016 until its retirement in 2022, although the name Juan was retired by PAGASA.